h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-3-classification/introduction-to-machine-learning-with-h2o-3-classification.md

 [Supervised learning](https://www.h2o.ai/community/glossary/supervised-learning) is when the dataset contains the output that you are trying to predict.
 Then, you use an algorithm to try to predict a function between your input and output, such as y=f(X).
 With supervised learning, you train your algorithms to try to approximate a function that will allow you to predict the variable y.

 ### Binary Classifier
-A binary [classification](https://www.h2o.ai/community/glossary/classification) model predicts in what two categories(classes) the elements of a given set belong to.
+A binary [classification](https://www.h2o.ai/community/glossary/classification) model predicts the categories(classes) an elements of a given set belongs to.
 In the case of our example, the two categories(classes) are defaulting on your home loan and not defaulting.

 Binary classifications produce four outcomes:

 **Predicticted as Positive:**

-True Positive = TP = Actual Positive labels predicted as positives False Positive = FP = Actual Negative labels predicted as positives
+True Positive = TP = Actual Positive labels predicted as positives

+False Positive = FP = Actual Negative labels predicted as positives

 **Predicted as Negative:**

-True Negative = TN = Actual Negative labels predicted as negatives False Negative = FN = Actual Positive labels predicted as negatives
+True Negative = TN = Actual Negative labels predicted as negatives

+False Negative = FN = Actual Positive labels predicted as negatives

 ### Confusion Matrix
 The confusion matrix is also known as the error matrix since it makes it easy to visualize the classification rate of the model, including the error rate.
 With the confusion matrix, you can see the frequency with which a machine learning model confuses one label with another, and thus the name “confusion matrix.”